TimescaleDB Deployment Script β Admin Guide

 kubectl -n tx get svc tx-queue

-If you use a Secret for the Redis password, ensure itβs created before applying tx-queue.yaml
+If you use a Secret for the Redis password, ensure itβs created before applying tx-queue.yaml (or embedded in the file):

 kubectl -n tx create secret generic tx-queue-redis \